COPE Emerging Leaders

 - Encourage participants to become role models and agents of change, to think critically and objectively, and to continue graduate studies.

-During the academic year, fellows receive training by participating in two leadership bootcamps.
-As part of the bootcamps they take six 90-minute workshops.
+During the academic year, fellows receive training by participating in three leadership bootcamps, each composed of three 90-minute workshops.

 scroll to see the full table⇨